DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - github, bitbucket, and sourceforge are examples of systems that provide version control, bug tracking, web hosting, release management, and communications functionality

 - 8.2.10 Application security testing (e.g., Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST))
-    - **Static Application Security Testing (SAST)**: AKA static analysis, tools and technique to help identify software defects (e.g. data type errors, loop/structure bounds violations, unreachable code) or security policy violations and is carried out by examining the code without executing the program (or before the program is compiled)
+    - **Static Application Security Testing (SAST)**: (Inside Out) AKA static analysis, tools and technique to help identify software defects (e.g. data type errors, loop/structure bounds violations, unreachable code) or security policy violations and is carried out by examining the code without executing the program (or before the program is compiled)
         - the term SAST is generally reserved for automated tools that assist analysts and developers, whereas manual inspection by humans is generally referred to as code review
+        - Tester has access to the underlying framwork, design, source code and implementation
         - SAST allows devs to scan source code for flaws and vulns; it also provides a scalable method of security code review and ensuring that devs are following secure coding policies
         - Static testing performs code analysis in an offline fashion, without actually executing the code.
-    - **Dynamic Application Security Testing (DAST)**: AKA dynamic analysis, is the evaluation of a program while running in real time
+    - **Dynamic Application Security Testing (DAST)**: (Outside In)  AKA dynamic analysis, is the evaluation of a program while running in real time
         - tools that execute the software unit, application or system under test, in ways that attempt to drive it to reveal a potentially exploitable vulnerability
         - Dynamic testing evaluates code in a runtime environment.
+        - Tester has NO knowledge of the underlying framework, design, source code and implementation
+        - It is by definition a form of black-box testing
         - DAST is usually performed once a program has cleared SAST and basic code flaws have been fixed
         - DAST enables devs to trace subtle logical errors that are likely to cause security problems, without the need to create artificial error-inducing scenarios
         - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code.
 Examples of DAST include Fuzzing and Web application vulnerability scanning

+- **Interactive Application Security Testing (IAST)**: testing that combines or integrates SAST and DAST to improve testing and provide behavioral analysis capabilities to pinpoint the source of vulnerabilities
+     - It analyses codes for vulnerabilities while it is being used
+     - it focuses on real-time reporting to optimize testing and analysis process
+     - unlike SAST & DAST, IAST analyses internal functions of the application while it is running
+     - it is often built into CI\CD automated release testing
+- **Software Composition Analysis (SCA)**: It is used to track the components of a software package or application
+     - It is of particular concern for apps built with open-source software components becuase open-source software components often involve re-usable code libraries.
+     - SCA tools identify flaws/vulnerabilities in these open-source components to ensure the latest versions are in use
+     - It is often automated and combines application security and patch management
   - **Code Review**: A process where one or more developers examine another developer's code to identify any errors, security vulnerabilities, or areas for improvement.
       - Pass-around reviews are often done via email or using a central code review system, allowing developers to review code asynchronously.
       - Pair programming requires two programmers to work together, with one writing code and the other reviewing and tracking progress.